Multiplicative preprojective algebras are 2-Calabi-Yau: Local structure of multiplicative quiver varieties and moduli spaces attached to 2-Calabi--Yau algebras

+\begin{rem} The map $A \to \overline{A}$ gives an equivalence between augmented $A_\infty$-algebras and non-unital $A_\infty$-algebras in the category of $S$-bimodules.
+This makes the statements for $A_\infty$ and $L_\infty$- algebras more symmetric.
+There are also $L_\infty$ analogues of working over a semisimple algebra: for example, we may work with representations of a reductive group.
+Given an augmented $A_\infty$-algebra over a matrix algebra, the augmentation ideal has an associated $L_\infty$-algebra which is a representation of the general linear group. \end{rem}

 Kadeishvili's approach is direct and explicit: he constructs both the $A_{\infty}$-structure on $H^*(A)'$ and the $A_{\infty}$-algebra isomorphism $A \to H^*(A)' \oplus C$.
 For more conceptual treatments, see e.g.~Theorem 5.4 of \cite{Kajiura-nha} and Remark 4.18 in \cite{CL-Feynman}.
-For a sketch in the context of L$_{\infty}$-algebras see Lemma 4.9 of \cite{Kont-form}.
+For a sketch in the context of $L_{\infty}$-algebras see Lemma 4.9 of \cite{Kont-form}.

-\begin{rem} Note that the Minimal Model Theorem is usually stated in the literature for fields, but the statement and proof generalizes to simple algebras over fields and hence to semisimple algebras via direct sums. \end{rem}
+\begin{rem} Note that the Minimal Model Theorem is usually stated in the literature for fields, but it is known that the statement and proof generalizes to the case of semisimple algebras over a field. \end{rem}